Samaw'al ibn 'Adiya: Fidelity

-After Amru al-Qais had left Al-Ablaq, Prince al-Munthir —it is not known whether before or after Amru's death— sent Harith to Samuel ordering him to deliver up the articles deposited with him.
-Samuel refusing to do so, Harith laid siege to the castle.
-The besiegers met with no success until one day Harith captured Samuel's son, who, according to the story in the Kitab al-Aghani, was returning from the chase.
+After Amru al-Qais had left Al-Ablaq, Prince al-Munthir—it is not known whether before or after Amru's death—sent Harith to Samaw'al ordering him to deliver up the articles deposited with him.
+Samaw'al refusing to do so, Harith laid siege to the castle.
+The besiegers met with no success until one day Harith captured Samaw'al's son, who, according to the story in the Kitab al-Aghani, was returning from the chase.
 Harith then called upon the father to choose between giving up the property and witnessing his son's death.
-Samuel answered that his son had brothers, but that his honor once lost could not be recovered.
+Samaw'al answered that his son had brothers, but that his honor once lost could not be recovered.
 Harith at once struck off the boy's head before the unhappy father's eyes and then withdrew, perceiving that he could accomplish nothing in the face of such steadfastness.
 There are a few verses handed down by different Arabian writers in which Samaw'al ibn 'Adiya refers to this deed.

 A description of the castle al-Ablaq is given by the poet A'sha (Yaqut, i.96), who confuses it with Solomon's Temple.
-It is related of this poet that, being captured together with other Arabs, he was taken as a prisoner to the castle at Taima, at that time belonging to Samuel's son Shuraih ibn Samaw'al, without his captor's knowing that he was in the company.
+It is related of this poet that, being captured together with other Arabs, he was taken as a prisoner to the castle at Taima, at that time belonging to Samaw'al's son Shuraih ibn Samaw'al, without his captor's knowing that he was in the company.
 Waiting until Shuraih was within hearing, A'sha began to recite a poem extolling the deed of his father, and calling on the son to emulate his example by rescuing him (A'sha).
 Shuraih procured the poet's release, and allowed him to depart, first presenting him with a swift camel.
-Shuraih himself, his brother Jarid, and Samuel's grandson Sa'ba were all poets.
+Shuraih himself, his brother Jarid, and Samaw'al's grandson Sa'ba were all poets.